disc-in/UltimateApp/README.md

 ### Tests

 We expect every code introduced via a pull-request to be tested.
-We use [jest](https://jestjs.io/docs/en/tutorial-react-native) and [react-native-testing-library](https://callstack.github.io/react-native-testing-library/) as testing frameworks.
+We use [jest](https://jestjs.io/docs/en/tutorial-react-native) and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) as testing frameworks.
 Please refer to the documentation, look at [existing tests](https://github.com/UltimateApp/UltimateApp/blob/master/src/Components/DrillListPage.test.js) or ask questions if needed.

 ### Mock http records